burianvlastimil/lightshot-print-screen-linux-handler/README.md

 ### General

-Place it somewhere and put a path to it e.g. in Linux Mint 20 Cinnamon to the:
+Now you need to place it somewhere, e.g. to your home directory inside `~/bin`, and put a path to it e.g. in Linux Mint 20 Cinnamon to the:

 **Keyboard** → **Shortcuts** → **Custom Shortcuts** → click on button named **Add custom shortcut** and fill the form out.